dradra751273/Restaurants/README.md

 1. A list of restaurants for the user to browse.
 2. Hit restaurant card, and the website will lead to a page showing specific restaurant details(containing Google Maps).
 3. Search specific restaurants by name and category.
+4. Add a new restaurant to the favorite restaurant list.
+5. Edit a restaurant.
+6. Delete a restaurnat.
+7. Sort restaurants by English name and category.

 # Steps
 1. Confirm Node.js installs in the computer.